module Scheduling:sig..end

 f:(Pervasives.out_channel * Pervasives.in_channel -> 'a) ->

-of the sub-process, in a new thread.f
+f with the (stdin,stdout) of the sub-process, in a new thread.f, process' result status)type shortcut =

 | |